 In addition, companies are also liable to pay the following indirect taxes (if applicable):

-- Securities Transaction Tax (STT) on sale of securities listed on the stock exchanges in India.
+- Securities Transaction Tax (STT) on the sale of securities listed on the stock exchanges in India.
 It includes shares, stocks, scrips, derivatives, Equity Linked Savings Scheme, and more.

 - Dividend Distribution Tax (DDT) on payment of dividends to shareholders